nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20140104** Today was dismantling the last few bits of furniture at the old flat and traveling back to london. tomorrow I will be back on teh codez! :-)

 - **20140103** Another un-productive day code-wise... spent it setting up the shelving/storage units in the garage so my dad has a place to store his ***ocean*** of books.